katerinapro/priority-api/README.md

 # About this project

-This is a basic priorities CRUD API which is still a work in progress.
+This is a basic priorities CRUD API which is still a work in progress. written in golang and works with PostgreSQL.
+It has 2 apps - database migrations and API.

+Database migrations can be created (up) and reverted (down).
+Migration files have to be added manually to their respective directory "Migrations" and have the following naming convention: 00X_What_Changed.direction.sql

+004_Created_Priorities_Table.up.sql

+## Current endpoints:
+/v1/priorities GET, POST, PUT, DELETE

+## Current state:
 It builds and it runs.

 What's left to do:
+- authentication
 - unit tests
 - add CI/CD
+- add Swagger

 # How to run this API